VR-FuseNet: A Fusion of Heterogeneous Fundus Data and Explainable Deep Network for Diabetic Retinopathy Classification: Approaches to Research

 \subsection{Dataset}

 To ensure a robust and generalized model for diabetic retinopathy (DR) detection, we utilize five publicly available datasets: APTOS 2019, DDR, IDRiD, Messidor 2 and Retino.
-The integration of multiple datasets enhances diversity in imaging conditions, camera settings, and population demographics, reducing biases and improving model performance across different clinical scenarios. \Cref{Distribution_of_Datasets} and \Cref{Imbalance_Datasets_Graph} presents the distribution of various Diabetic Retinopathy stages across different datasets. \Cref{Sample_Images} dispalys the sample images of various datasets.
+The integration of multiple datasets enhances diversity in imaging conditions, camera settings, and population demographics, reducing biases and improving model performance across different clinical scenarios. \Cref{Distribution_of_Datasets} and \Cref{Imbalance_Datasets_Graph} presents the distribution of various Diabetic Retinopathy stages across different datasets, with \Cref{Imbalance_Datasets_Graph} employing a logarithmic scale to enhance the visibility of class imbalances .\Cref{Sample_Images} dispalys the sample images of various datasets.